Saturday, January 25, 2025

 The settlement is governed by a middle-aged halfling named Ghaliver Longstocking "the Speaker of Westbridge".
 The settlement has no actual miltia, only a few towns guard that maintains security inside the settlement as best they can, and Westbridge has seen no trouble in a very long time—that is, until recently.

 As mentioned before, their are a few shops and stores located here as well as the Happy Halfling "which serves some of the finest food in the region".
 Farming and fishing are the primary source of income for Westbridge although the location does have a smithy and a few other small shops which sometimes trades with outside settlements.
-Westbridge also has a small temple devoted to the worship of Lathander.
+Westbridge also has a small Shrine devoted to the worship of Chauntea.

 At the Midsummer Solstice, Westbridge holds a festival that runs all week, during which all forms of traditional entertainment are found.
 People come from all over the region and sometimes beyond "within traveling distance of course" with the pretext of sampling the good food, buying fancy clothes but above all to participate in the auction at the close of the festivities.
 In recent years past, several "more wealthier" families have moved into Westbridge and set up shops, most of these families came from larger cities along the Sword Coast.
 This has greatly helped the economy of Westbridge and assisted it with even more people coming to the region to settle.
 Like many small settlements across region, Westbridge has autonomy in how it governs itself, electing its own officials and imparting its own brand of justice.
 Only when issues go outside their expertise or infringe upon another jurisdiction are they prone to ask for aid or upscale the matter to outside sources.
 Westbridge is a small, tightly packed town with only a select few important locations.
 It is a community where everyone knows one another and everyone is friends.